daehwankim112/daehwankim112.github.io/_posts/2022-11-05-Jekyll-Chirpy.md

 # Hello World!

-This is my firs post on my github page.
+This is my first post on my github page.
 This page is generated using jekyll chirpy.

 Check their github: https://github.com/cotes2020/jekyll-theme-chirpy